-Panel Status window ir forms about current state of each Site.
-State can be Blank Site is no active Ready Site is active and ready to work.
+Panel Status window informs about current state of each Site.
+State can be device operation is running.

+Blank Site is no active

+Ready Site is active and ready to work.
 Programmer is connected.
-No device operation is running. other information currently running device operation, result, programmer connection state and so on
+No and other information currently running device operation, result, programmer connection state and so on